Datatypes

 [no description]

-Path (approach.path)
+Path (trail.path)

 Examples

-Valid values for an approach's path attribute.
+Valid values for a Trail's path attribute.

 [